manyfeatures/Dict_Scrapper/README.md

 # transciprions are badly formatted

-# some words have multiple minings sitting on different links
+# some words have multiple meanings sitting on different links
 ```